librasteve/harcstack-org/README.md

 ## Local Installation

-### Install Air, Cro & Red
+### Install Cro & Air, Cro
-- `zef install --/test cro`
+- `zef install --/test cro Air`

-- `zef install Air`
+If this is your first Raku installation, you may need some native libraries (e.g. for UUID, SSL), please check the module specific documentation and issues.

-If this is your first Raku installation, you may need some native libraries (e.g. for UUID for Red), please check the module specific documentation and issues.
+Red is not currently used by this website.

 You will also need a SASS compiler such as Dart.